Syndesmotic Level | Stability Determines Treatment | Ring Injury Concept

 Three views essential: AP, Lateral, Mortise (15-20 degree internal rotation).
 Mortise view critical for assessing joint congruency and clear spaces.

-Gravity stress or external rotation stress views.
-Essential to determine stability if isolated Weber B with normal mortise.
-Widening greater than 4.5mm medial clear space = unstable.
+Gravity stress or external rotation stress views determine stability in an isolated Weber B with a normal-looking mortise.
+A medial clear space over 4mm, or exceeding the superior clear space, = unstable.
+But see the weight-bearing shift below β stress views over-call instability.

 Indicated for: posterior malleolus assessment, pilon fracture exclusion, preoperative planning for complex patterns, syndesmosis evaluation.